bryanygan/discord-order-command/README.md

    ```

 2. **Database initialization**: On first run, `db.py` will auto-create `data/pool.db` with `cards` and `emails` tables.

+3. **Logging setup**: The bot automatically creates a `logs/` directory and saves all command outputs in multiple formats.

 ## Managing Card & Email Pools